dantlz/P_TextFile_SearchEngine/README.md

 # P_TextFile_SearchEngine

+This is a search engine that parses text files and allows the user to search with key word(s) and phrases like AND/OR.
+The user inerface is mplemented with a Qt framework and notable features include a simplified version of Google’s PageRank algorithm to sort the search results and a crawler to recursively discover new "links"/files by parsing text.

 This is the readme file for my text file search engine.
 The files in this folder are as follows: